 Specialty Contact Lenses

 If so, then specialty contact lenses may be for you.
+We offer a range of specialty contact lenses in Elkhorn to fit your unique vision and lifestyle needs.

 What are specialty contact lenses?

-Rigid gas permeable lenses
+Rigid gas permeable contact lenses

-Scleral lenses
+Scleral contact lenses

 Though they are also a type of rigid gas permeable lens, scleral lenses tend to be more comfortable than regular RGP lenses.
 Scleral lenses are larger and rest on the sclera, which is a less sensitive part of the eye than the cornea.

-Fitting for specialty contact lenses
+Professional fitting for specialty contact lenses in Elkhorn